Collaborators

 Bethany is an unschooling mom of two kids, a former music + math teacher (12 years) in the Philly School District, and a homeschool evaluator.
 She lives in South Philly where she provides child-care and owns Songbird Music, a small business offering local music classes.

-Hannah Mackay (they/them)
+Hannah Mack (they/them)